-Maryland has a few good schools where you can study esthetics.
-If you wish to work in the exciting field of esthetics in Maryland, there are educational and licensing procedures you need to satisfactorily complete.
+Maryland has a few good schools where you can study to be an esthetician.
+However, if you wish to work in the exciting field of esthetics in Maryland, there are educational and licensing procedures you need to satisfactorily complete.

-In brief to become a skin care specialist in Maryland a minimum of 600 hours of training is required as well as passing MD board exams and paying the licensing fee.
-Maryland offers two accredited pathways for licensure – via school and via apprenticeship.
-Just so you know, the metro areas in Maryland have the largest job growth for skin care specialists in our country!
-Enter your ZIP below to see where you can train nearby to become a licensed MD esthetician.
+In brief, to become a skin care specialist in Maryland, a minimum of 600 hours of training is required, passing MD board exams and paying the licensing fee.
+Maryland offers two accredited pathways for licensure – via school and apprenticeship.
+So that you know, the metro areas in Maryland have the largest job growth for skin care specialists in our country!
+Enter your ZIP below to see the beauty schools closest to you:

 The Maryland Board of Cosmetology requires that you successfully follow an accredited formal coursework program and clinical training at a state-approved esthetician college.
-Alternatively you may enroll in an apprenticeship program.
-Each provides an opportunity to learn basic and cutting-edge science of skin health.
-Esthetic training, especially learning to apply make-up, is an art form you learn in preparation for a successful career in this field.
+Alternatively, you may enroll in an apprenticeship program.
+Both provide an opportunity to learn the basic and cutting-edge science of skin health.
+Esthetic training, especially learning to apply makeup, is an art form you learn in preparation for a successful career in this field.

 The esthetics curriculum consists of several components.
-You’ll learn about dermatology, chemistry, and sanitation procedures.
+First, you’ll learn about dermatology, chemistry, and sanitation procedures.
 You are introduced to the business aspects of your career and Maryland’s laws and regulations regarding licensure and client safety guidelines.
-The formal schooling route and the apprenticeship teach you how to do facials, masks, hair removal procedures, and how to apply makeup.
+Finally, the formal schooling route and the apprenticeship teach you how to do facials, masks, hair removal procedures, and how to apply makeup.

 The Licensing Procedure For Estheticians in Maryland